mohammad-malik/mohammad-malik/README.md

 </p>

 I'm a 22 year old Software Engineer from Islamabad, Pakistan 🌆, with a deep passion for AI and coding in general.
-My main line of work is building backend systems and AI agents for enterprise clients.
+My main line of work is building data engineering and backend systems, as well as AI agents for enterprise clients.
 I thrive on solving complex problems by blending creativity with logic, and my curiosity drives me to dive deep into new technologies, constantly learning and adapting to challenges.

 - 🔭 Working on **enterprise applications**
 - 🌱 Learning **scalable data design**